Nimauric/Mapler/README.md

 ## Testing the pipeline
-To verify the installation, launch the pipeline with a test dataset, either locally
+To verify the installation, launch the pipeline with the test dataset (included in `test/test_dataset.fastq.gz`), either locally
 ```bash
 ./local_pipeline.sh config/config_test.yaml > mylog.txt
 ```